 P.s.
 Those are all real examples and make thousands per month for their creators.

-7. Drive traffic to your website and earn an income with website ads
+7. Drive traffic to your website/blog and make money

 This is something we may start to see a lot more of, especially as the YouTube ads become increasingly restricted.
 Advertising on your own website has the benefit that you own the platform where the ads are being displayed.

 You can do advertising on your own website through Google AdSense or a similar ad provider.
-Once you reach 10,000+ page views, I do recommend switching to a premium ad network like MediaVine for example.
+Once you reach 10,000+ page views, I do recommend switching to a premium ad network like MediaVine (50,000 sessions required) for example.
 With a premium ad network, you’ll be able to get a higher rate of return per 1000 views.
-For example, with Google AdSense, you could make between $2-5 per 1000 page-visits, whereas, with Mediavine, you could make between $10-40 per 1000 page-visits.
+For example, with Google AdSense, you could make between $2-5 per 1000 page visits, whereas, with Mediavine, you could make between $10-40 per 1000 page visits.

 Which is a massive increase compared to standard YouTube Ads.